notkiyo/notkiyo/README.md

 > So, grab a drink, summon the Python interpreter, and embark on a laughter-filled adventure.
 With Python, you'll code like a pro, even if you occasionally curse at invisible syntax errors.

-## free code

-here,
-- //www.python.org/downloads/
-- Install the python and put this code

 ```